Australia Registry Study: Melanoma-Related Deaths Increase at 0.8-mm Breslow Thickness

 SOURCE:

-The study was led by Angelo Massimiliano D’Erme, MD, PhD, of the Dermatology Unit, in the Department of Medical and Oncology, University of Pisa, Pisa, Italy, and was published online in JAMA Dermatology.
+The study was led by Serigne N. Lo, PhD, Melanoma Institute Australia, the University of Sydney.
+It was published online on December 11, 2024, in JAMA Dermatology.

 LIMITATIONS: